 For example, a car manufacturer can tag car images with model names so only relevant images appear when images of various models are searched to design a promotion campaign.

-For the Smart Content Service to apply the right tags, you must train it to recognize your taxonomy.
+For the Smart Content Service to apply the right tags, train it to recognize your taxonomy.
 To train the service, first curate a set of assets and tags that best describe these assets.
-Apply these tags on the assets and run a training workflow to help the service learn.
+To help the service learn, apply these tags on the assets and run a training workflow.

 Once a tag is trained and ready, the service can now apply these tags on assets through a tagging workflow.